luispedro/pythonvision_org/tutorial.rst

     import readmagick
     from scipy import ndimage

+These are the packages listed above (except *pylab* is a part of matplotlib).

 In Python, there is image processing tools spread across many packages instead of a single package.
 Fortunately, they all work on the same data representation, the numpy array [#]_.
 A numpy array is, in our case, either a two dimensional array of integers (height x width) or, for colour images, a three dimensional array (height x width x 3 or height x width x 4, with the last dimension storing (red,green,blue) triplets or (red,green,blue,alpha) if you are considering transparency).

 The first step is to get the image from disk into a memory array: